 His continued attacks on government institutions in the forefront of confronting the crisis - "the Deep State Department" is how he described the State Department from his presidential podium the morning after it issued its most extreme travel advisory urging Americans to refrain from all international travel.
 His obsession with ratings, or in this instance, confirmed case numbers - he stopped a cruise ship docking on the West Coast, noting: "I like the numbers where they are.
 I don't need to have the numbers double because of one ship that wasn't our fault."
 His compulsion for hype - declaring the combination of hydroxycholoroquine and azithromycin "one of the biggest game-changers in the history of medicine," even as medical officials warn against offering false hope.

-Then there is the xenophobia that has always been the sine qua non of his political business model - repeatedly he describes the disease as the "Chinese virus".
+His appeal to xenophobia that has always been the sine qua non of his political business model - repeatedly he describes the disease as the "Chinese virus".
 Just as he scapegoated China and Mexican immigrants for decimating America's industrial heartland ahead of the 2016 presidential election, he is blaming Beijing for the coronavirus outbreak in an attempt to win re-election.

-His attempt at economic stewardship has been more convincing than his mastery of public health.
+My judgement is that his attempt at economic stewardship has been more convincing than his mastery of public health.
 A lesson from financial shocks of the past, most notably the meltdown in 2008, is to "go big" early on.
 That he has tried to do.
 But here, as well, there are shades of his showman self.
 He seems to have rounded on the initial figure of a trillion dollars for the stimulus package because it sounds like such a gargantuan number - a fiscal eighth wonder of the world.

-Trump, in common with all populists and demagogues, favours simple solutions to complex problems.
+Trump favours simple solutions to complex problems.
 He closed America's border to those who had travelled to China, a sensible move in hindsight.
 However, the coronavirus outbreak has required the kind of multi-pronged approach and long-term thinking that seems beyond him.
 This has always been a presidency of the here and now.
 It is not well equipped to deal with a public health and economic emergency that will dominate the rest of his presidency, whether he only gets to spend the next 10 months in the White House or another five years.

 What have we learnt of the United States?
 First of all, we have seen the enduring goodness of this country.